ManvishK7122/Data-Job-Salary-Analysis/README.md

 | 2022  | $139,642.03 | $375,000 | $8,000 |
 | 2023  | $156,474.19 | $342,810 | $9,727 |

-- When looking at the amount of employees that work at different levels of remoteness, the majority of the distribution are either on-site or fully remote roles across the different job families.
+- When looking at the amount of employees that work at different levels of remoteness, the majority of the distribution is either on-site or fully remote roles across the different job families.
   - Here are the distributions of people working in each type of remoteness level

 1. Analysts